Seb Bishop

-Seb Bishop (born April 1974) is a British businessman and entrepreneur.
+Seb Bishop (born April 1974) is a British businessman.
 He is the CEO and Creative Director of Summerill & Bishop, a London-based tableware company.
-Bishop has previously held positions at several technology and lifestyle companies, including serving as CEO of GOOP and as International CEO of (PRODUCT) RED.
+Bishop has previously held positions at several technology and lifestyle companies, including CEO of GOOP and International CEO of (PRODUCT) RED.

 Biography

 Bishop began his career in advertising at age 14 during summer holidays at Yellowhammer, and joined Publicis as an Art Director at age 19.
 He later worked at Rainey Kelly Campbell Roalfe (RKCR) during their acquisition of Y&R London.
 During his advertising career, Bishop worked on campaigns for brands including Virgin, Coca-Cola, Renault, and Nintendo, including the campaign that launched Coca-Cola in Russia.

 Bishop was educated at Highgate School.

 Business Ventures

 Espotting and MIVA

 In 2000, at age 26, Bishop co-founded Espotting with school-friend Daniel Ishag, a search marketing company that introduced pay-per-click advertising to Europe.
 The company expanded across Europe, powering search engines including Yahoo, Ask Jeeves, Lycos and AltaVista.
 In June 2004, Espotting merged with US-based FindWhat.com in a transaction valued at $186 million.
 Following the merger, Bishop served as President and Chief Marketing Officer of the combined company, which was rebranded as MIVA in 2005 and traded on NASDAQ under the symbol MIVA.